SenorAgosto/arbiter/README.md

 #### Duplicate on line

 A common use case for arbitration is for an application to send duplicate content on two streams for the purposes of redundancy.
-If we call our lines A and B, it would be normal to see the same sequence number arrive from line A and then later from line B. It would be abnormal to see the same sequence arrive on line A twice.

-This error indicates we received the same sequence number multiple times on the _same_ line.
+If we call our lines A and B, it would be normal to see the same sequence number arrive from line A and then later from line B. This error indicates we received the same sequence number multiple times on the _same_ line.
 Reporting this error condition is somewhat unique for our arbiter implementation.

 #### Gap